 The ArcelorMittal Dofasco (AMD) plant produces a wide range of steel products and is located on the Hamilton Harbour.
 A dual-pot conversion was required for their No. 4 line, which enabled the production of both Galvalume™ and Galvanized products.

-Constant communication and planning with the general contractor was due to single door access to the work area.
+Constant communication and planning with the general contractor were essential because access to the work area was shared with other operations through a single doorway.
 Quick engineering changes were required to adapt to conditions discovered on site.
 Difficult subsurface conditions and 25m depth to rock required the micropile drilling methodology to be modified to reduce friction on casing caused by the wet clay layer.